leslieLinjh/learngit/readme.txt

-Git is a version control system modify.
+Git is a version control system modify 111.
 Git is free software.